-Therefore, it’s not surprising that becoming a new parent is one of life’s defining moments when you begin to seriously plan for the future.
-Regardless of whether you’re a new mum or dad.
+Becoming a parent, whether you’re a new mum or a dad, is one of life’s defining moments when you begin to plan properly for the future.

 Although we believe most people would benefit from life insurance, even if you have no dependants, it definitely takes on a greater significance after you start a family.

-What if one of you was no longer around to provide for your loved ones?
+What if either you or your partner were no longer around to provide for your children?

 - If your partner had to return to work, who would look after the children?

-- If your partner had to hire childcare, could they afford the fees?
-(Average cost of full-time childcare £223.36)
+- If your partner had to pay for childcare, could they afford the fees? (£223.36 – average cost of full-time childcare)

 - Could they afford to absorb your personal debt?
 (Credit cards, car finance, personal loans).

-Ideally, your life insurance should cover the value of your home, ensuring your family don’t have to move.
-It should also cover future living costs, allowing your loved ones to sustain their standard of living.
+It should also cover future living costs, allowing your loved ones to sustain their current standard of living.

 One other consideration is inflation.
-What your policy is worth today, may be very different to what it’s worth in the future, in real terms.
+What your policy is worth today, may be very different to what it’s worth in real terms, in the future.

-To limit the impact of inflation some life insurance policies are linked to indexation, (Retail Price Index – RPI or the Average Earnings Index – AEI).
+To limit the impact of inflation some policies are linked to indexation, (Retail Price Index – RPI or the Average Earnings Index – AEI).

 There are three main types of life insurance typically used by new parents; decreasing term, level term and the less well-known family income benefit.